daudix/Pixfect/README.md

 # Pixfect

-A pretty way to compress images
+A pretty way to compress images and videos

 > **Note**
 > Check out [Halftone](https://github.com/tfuxu/Halftone), an app for dithering images to give them _that_ pixel art look